Russia faces global outrage over bodies in Ukraine's streets

 Putin's Feb.
 24 invasion has left thousands of people dead and forced more than 4 million Ukrainians to flee their country.

+“The horrors that we’ve seen in Bucha are just the tip of the iceberg of all the crimes that have been committed by the Russian army on the territory of Ukraine so far,” Ukrainian Foreign Minister Dmytro Kuleba said.

+“And I can tell you without exaggeration but with great sorrow that the situation in Mariupol is much worse compared to what we’ve seen in Bucha and other cities, towns, and villages nearby Kyiv.”

-Putin has said the attack is aimed at eliminating a security threat and has demanded that Ukraine drop its bid to join NATO.
-Ukraine insists it never posed any threat but has offered to officially declare itself neutral.
+Putin has said the invasion is aimed at eliminating a security threat on Russia's doorstep and has demanded that Ukraine drop its bid to join NATO.
+Ukraine insists it never posed any threat but has offered to declare itself neutral.

-While Western officials initially said they believed Putin's goal was to take Kyiv and install a Kremlin-friendly government, Russian forces faced stiff resistance outside the capital and on other fronts, and have now retreated from some areas.

-Britain's Defense Ministry said Russia continues to flood soldiers and mercenaries from the Wagner military group into the Donbas.
+Britain's Defense Ministry said Russia continues to flood soldiers and mercenaries into the Donbas.
 It said Russian troops are still trying to take Mariupol, which has seen weeks of heavy fighting and some of the worst suffering of the war.

 Qena reported from Motyzhyn, Ukraine.
-Yuras Karmanau in Lviv, Ukraine, and Associated Press journalists around the world contributed.
+Yuras Karmanau in Lviv, Ukraine.
+Lolita Baldor in Washington and Associated Press journalists around the world contributed.

 Follow the AP's coverage of the war at https://apnews.com/hub/russia-ukraine